WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 12-14, 2023 TSUUT'INA NATION, ALBERTA

 Timmins Rock Soo Thunderbirds

-There are currently no players playing in the NOJHL that have made a NCAA Division 1 commitment.
-As at the time of writing, in the 2022-2023 Season, 14 players had made NCAA Division 3 commitments, 13 players had made ACHA commitments.
+This season, 1 player in the NOJHL has committed to play NCAA Division 1.
+25 players have committed to play NCAA Division 3.
+A number of other players have committed to play ACHA and Usports.
 Each year, a few players also move on to play Major Junior in either the OHL or QMJHL.

 The NOJHL does not have a Bantam Draft and does not have a player protected list.
 Most players come from Ontario; however, there are a few players that come from Western Canada.
-Many players will have played at the Midget AAA or Midget Prep level, but there are players that will have played at lower levels.
-This is a good league to consider for players that maybe played Midget AA or Midget Varsity or players that maybe weren't top 6 forwards or top 4 defencemen on their Midget AAA or Midget Prep team.
+Many players will have played at the U18 AAA or U18 Prep level, but there are players that will have played at lower levels.
+This is a good league to consider for players that maybe played U18 AA or U18 Varsity or players that maybe weren't a top 6 forward or a top 4 defenceman on their U18 AAA or U18 Prep team.

-Founded in 1975, the NAHL has 29 teams in 17 States in the United States.
-6 teams play in the Central Division; 7 teams play in the East Division; 8 teams play in the Midwest Division; and 8 teams play in the South Division.
-League champions are the New Jersey Titans.
+Founded in 1975, the NAHL has 32 teams in 20 States in the United States.
+6 teams play in the Central Division; 9 teams play in the East Division; 8 teams play in the Midwest Division; and 9 teams play in the South Division.
+League champions are the Oklahoma Warriors.
 The NAHL is the top Tier II Junior League in the United States and would be comparable to the BCHL.
-The NAHL had 5 players selected in the 2022 NHL Entry Draft.
-The highest player selected was Zam Plante selected in the fifth round.
+7 players with ties to the NAHL were selected in the 2023 NHL Entry Draft.
+There are currently 36 NAHL alumni playing in the NHL, including Connor Hellebuyck.
 The NAHL easily has the most NCAA Division 1 commitments of any Tier II or Tier III junior league in the States.
-Over the last six seasons, 1,500+ NAHL players have made NCAA commitments and 32 have been drafted into the NHL.

 Aberdeen Wings Danbury Jr. Hat Tricks